 Sixth Form

-Pupils wishing to continue with a science subject in the Sixth Form are expected to have attained at least a grade 7 at GCSE in their preferred science or a 7-7 if they studied combined science.
-Additionally, a 7 in mathematics is required if they wish to study either chemistry or physics and a 6 in English Language if they wish to study physics.
-Usually, between 10 and 25 pupils opt to take each science at A-level meaning there are one or two sets for each subject.
+Pupils wishing to continue with a Science subject in the Sixth Form are expected to have attained at least a grade 7 at GCSE in their preferred Science or a 7-7 if they studied Combined Science and additionally a 7 in Mathematics.
+Usually, between 10 and 25 pupils opt to take each Science at A-level meaning there are one or two sets for each subject.

-Biology: this A-level will suit students with an interest and curiosity about the diversity and origins of the world around them.
-The pace of biological research and the potential impact of recent discoveries show that biology will play an increasingly important role in modern society, wealth creation and improved quality of life.
+The Biology A-level will suit students with an interest and curiosity about the diversity and origins of the world around them.
+The pace of biological research and the potential impact of recent discoveries show that Biology will play an increasingly important role in modern society, wealth creation and improved quality of life.
 Topics will focus on the natural environment and human interaction with it, developing an in-depth knowledge and understanding of the ways biological organisms function.
 The course is assessed by three written papers at the end of Year 13.

-Chemistry: the course integrates theory and relevant practical work.
-The subject content will include four core areas of chemistry; physical chemistry, inorganic chemistry, organic chemistry and practical skills in chemistry.
+The Chemistry course integrates theory and relevant practical work.
+The subject content will include four core areas of Chemistry; Physical Chemistry, Inorganic Chemistry, Organic Chemistry and Practical Skills in Chemistry.
 Amongst various key topics covered in depth, pupils will study atomic structure and the periodic table, bonding and structures, groups and redox chemistry, quantitative analysis, core and advanced organic chemistry, modern analytical techniques, transition elements, energetics, kinetics and equilibrium.
 The course will be assessed by three written examination papers at the end of the second year.